Pressure mounts on major tech companies to take tougher line against Russia

 Amid the increased scrutiny, Twitter on Friday tweeted that it was “actively monitoring” for risks associated with Ukraine, and it temporarily paused advertisements in Russia and Ukraine to ensure that ads don’t detract from key information about safety.

-Cameron Njaa, spokesperson for Reddit, which also was singled out by Warner in his call for heightened awareness of Russian propaganda, said the company was “extending resources” to moderators in “affected areas” and working closely with governments and other platforms to address “malicious or inauthentic activity.”
+Cameron Njaa, spokesperson for Reddit, which also was singled out by Warner in his call for heightened awareness of Russian propaganda, said the company was “extending resources” to moderators in “affected areas” and working closely with governments and other platforms to "stay on top of any malicious or inauthentic activity.”

 Late Friday, Meta announced that it would prohibit Russian state media from running ads or monetizing its platform anywhere in the world, and said it would continue applying fact-checking labels to posts from Russian state media.
 Earlier the same day, Nick Clegg, Meta’s head of global affairs, tweeted that Russian authorities had restricted the use of the company’s services after Facebook had labeled and fact-checked posts from four state-owned media organizations.
 Clegg said the Russian authorities had ordered the company to stop the fact-checking and labeling, but that it had refused.